-Bus Strategy

-Public transport has a role to play in enabling mode shift and tackling congestion.
-This includes seeking to provide realistic alternatives to private vehicle trips by continuing to improve local bus and rail networks, completing and expanding of the MetroBus network, and improving routes to bus stops and stations for people cycling and walking.
+As well as being Equality Act compliant, local Bus Strategy bus services need to provide a service which is Public transport has a role to play in enabling attractive to different sectors of the population mode shift and tackling congestion.
+This includes in different locations.
+The Bus Strategy will seeking to provide realistic alternatives to private include a wider framework to assess gaps in the vehicle trips by continuing to improve local bus commercial bus network, including consideration and rail networks, completing and expanding of the of estimated patronage, links to deprived areas, MetroBus network, and improving routes to bus links to employment and contribution to tackling stops and stations for people cycling and walking. traffic congestion.
+This information will be used to ensure bus services provide realistic opportunities A Bus Strategy Overview Document will support for travel.

-A Bus Strategy Overview Document will support this JLTP4 (see Appendix 2).
+this JLTP4 (see Appendix 2).
 It will detail how further growth in bus patronage will be encouraged, including specific proposals and frameworks intended to provide faster, more frequent, reliable and accessible services, combined with new and improved bus stations and other interchanges.
 Operator engagement has already been undertaken to help inform current challenges to improving the network and opportunities to grow patronage.